TGianella/Cinesight-api/README.md

 - Queries movies from [TMDB](https://www.themoviedb.org/) and records them in a local database when users look for them, populating the local database as needed.
 - Users can put movies in and out of their watchlist.
+- Users can search movies by title or browse by genre and see a variety of curated lists.

 ## Stack